 Finding a place to live in a new land can either be a daunting process or an easy feat.
-The latter is off the assumption the process is fundamentally the same globally.
-When moving to Singapore, that’s a yes and no.
+The latter is usually the assumption that the process is fundamentally the same …. globally.
+When moving to Singapore (from the U.S.), it’s a yes and no.

-If you’re an expatriate and your company isn’t covering 100% of your housing costs or with a housing agent to assist you in finding a home.
-Here’s what to know about the housing market to familiarize you with Singapore’s rental process.
-It will give you a leg up when negotiating the housing allowance in your expat package.
+If you’re an expatriate and your company is covering all, some or none of your housing costs.
+Here’s what to know about the housing market so you can familiarize yourself with Singapore’s rental process.
+It will give you a leg up when negotiating the housing and what to expect.

 Location, location, location

-I won’t describe individual neighborhoods, but if you are moving to Singapore sight unseen.
+I won’t describe individual neighborhoods, but if you’re moving to Singapore sight unseen.
 Here’s how to narrow it down to a certain area.

 Singapore is a small (but dense) island.
 Everything is fairly close to each other.
 And when I say close, it’s generally a 45 min’s drive from either side of the island – west to east or north to south (sans traffic).
 By public transport, the same route can take an hour and 40 mins.